ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

     ![](AWS/DefaultLocation.png)

-    b.
-Update the /root/.ssh/authorized\_keys file on each node (master, proxy, and all worker nodes) with the value of /root/.ssh/id\_rsa.pub on the master node.
+    2. Update the /root/.ssh/authorized\_keys file on each node (master, proxy, and all worker nodes) with the value of /root/.ssh/id\_rsa.pub on the master node.
 Note that there will already be a file there with existing content from AWS.
 Replace